How to Remove a Problem Nonprofit Board Member

 People often ask about how to handle a problematic board member.
 The question is a good one, and most boards will likely confront this problem at some time.

-In fact, these types of board members turn up much more often than we like.
-Joan Garry, an expert in nonprofit leadership, calls these people toxic board members and says they should be fired post haste.
+In fact, these types of board members turn up much more often than we like and can prove toxic for your organization.

 What Are the Signs of a Toxic Board Member?